 You had transurethral resection of the prostate (TURP) surgery to treat an enlarged prostate.

 Your surgeon inserted a tube-like tool called a cystoscope (or endoscope) through your urethra (the tube that carries urine from the bladder out of the penis).
-A surgeon used a special cutting tool to remove part of your prostate gland piece by piece.
+Your surgeon used a special cutting tool to remove part of your prostate gland piece by piece.

 You can expect to start doing most of your normal activities in 3 to 6 weeks.
 Problems you may notice are:

-Rest as often as you need to the first few weeks after surgery.
+You should rest as often as you need to the first few weeks after surgery.
 But you should also do regular, short periods of movement to build up your strength.
 While resting, continue to do some of the bedside exercises and breathing techniques your nurse showed you.

 Gradually return to your normal routine.
 You should not do any strenuous activity, lifting (more than 5 pounds), or driving for 3 to 6 weeks.